 So we kicked off 2015 with setting ourselves some work goals.
 For Mr. C that meant to begin saving for his buy to let empire and for me that meant starting to take blogging seriously, while writing my first book.

 At the end of last year we had a miscarriage, which was utterly heart-breaking.
-We had wanted a very small age gap between Oliver and our next bouncing bundle, but it appears the timing wasn’t quite right for us.
+We had wanted a very small age gap between Bear and our next bouncing bundle, but it appears the timing wasn’t quite right for us.
 However, we have now been given the all clear to start trying again and so January has become the starting point of a very exciting adventure.

 With so much going on in our lives it is hard to imagine trying to cram anything else in, but after realising how little I read last year, I decided to make a conscious effort to read more during 2015 and so I embarked on a reading challenge.
 I love to read and with such a hectic lifestyle, it is good to take some time to myself and get my nose stuck deep into a book.
 You can read more about my reading challenge here.

-One of the biggest things for our family this month is that Oli started nursery for two days a week.
+One of the biggest things for our family this month is that Bear started nursery for two days a week.
 I’m from a very large family, which meant I was left with other people, aside from my parents growing up.
 I feel that this ability from a young age to develop a bond with people, aside from my parents was integral to my upbringing and made me the extremely confident and outgoing person I am today.
-Unfortunately we don’t live close to family and so Oliver does miss out somewhat on that experience, so we decided nursery would be the next best thing.
+Unfortunately we don’t live close to family and so Bear does miss out somewhat on that experience, so we decided nursery would be the next best thing.
 Not only is it important that he creates a bond with other adults, it is also important that he has the opportunity to be around other babies his age.
 Babies and children learn important skills from one another, including social skills.
 Just from being at nursery for one month, he is a much more confident baby and his progress physically and mentally has developed in leaps and bounds since starting nursery.

-Oliver can now crawl with ease, pull himself up and even better can sit himself back down again without bumping his head (most of the time).
+Bear can now crawl with ease, pull himself up and even better can sit himself back down again without bumping his head (most of the time).
 With every learning milestone, Mr. C and I get a bit emotional.
-As Oliver’s independence grows, we realise just how quickly he is growing up.
+As Bear’s independence grows, we realise just how quickly he is growing up.
 With him being at nursery, we now appreciate the time we have with him, meaning that when he is at home, we do more with him and try to cling onto every precious moment.